A Guide to the Eviction Process in San Francisco, California

 • Claims that rent payment was refused.

-• Evidence that the property was not habitable.
+• Evidence that the rental unit was not habitable.

 • Evidence that the landlord is violating the Fair Housing Act.